 Including more vitamin A-rich foods in your diet is the best way to keep your body topped up with the ingredient.
 However, if you need a bigger vitamin A boost, consider vitamin A supplements, which are another effective way to use this ingredient to treat acne .

 These supplements are widely available.
-You’ll find some that have been formulated with a range of different vitamins, while other supplements will only contain vitamin A. Taking a zinc supplement too can also be useful.
+You’ll find some that have been formulated with a range of different vitamins, while other supplements will only contain vitamin A for acne.
+Taking a zinc supplement too can also be useful.
 Zinc on its own is a popular acne treatment, but anecdotal experiences show that taking zinc with your vitamins can mean even better results.